By Juegostudio | Game Development | November 25th, 2020

 A game designer can extend the world building by adding the game’s own currency, characters, choice of weapons, modes and other paraphernalia.
 He can even allow a player to skip a certain level if he is not interested to play it.
 As mentioned earlier, he can refrain from installing in-app purchases or not based on his personal decision.

 The factors mentioned above should be adhered to at any cost if you want to design a fun game from scratch.
-It is applicable even when you are working with independent game development companies such as JUEGO STUDIOS or large game publishers.
+It is applicable even when you are working with independent game development company such as JUEGO STUDIOS or large game publishers.
 Until your fun game goes viral, keep imagining, creating, improvising and publicizing your own video games.
 You could be the next legendary game designer!!
 Keep learning.